 - Other carers can’t breastfeed your baby to sleep.
 This can be a worry if you have to leave your baby regularly.
 But your partner, child minder or grandparent will find their own ways to get your baby to sleep (see ideas below).

 - All children eventually learn to fall asleep on their own, but some children will take longer than others.
 By gradually introducing new sleep associations you can help your baby find other ways to fall asleep to hasten the process if you want to (see below).

 My health visitor advises against breastfeeding to sleep, why?

-Some people seem to want babies to sleep alone and “self soothe” as soon as possible even though it is not developmentally appropriate 2 (but they don’t object to a fully grown man or women sharing a bed with a partner despite being more than old enough to self soothe).
+Some people seem to want babies to sleep alone and “self soothe” as soon as possible even though it is not developmentally appropriate 2 (but they don’t object to fully grown men or women sharing a bed with their partner despite being more than old enough to self soothe).
 Unfounded concerns tend to be:

 Concerns that a child will be nursing to sleep for ever (they won’t)

 - A child might still enjoy breastfeeding to sleep for two or three years or longer because it would still be developmentally normal to breastfeed until then, but it definitely won’t be “for ever”.